shivivats/shivivats.github.io/_projects/08-stranded.md

 ---
 name: Stranded
-description: A 2D space-themed platformer where the player slings themselves around planes to get to their spaceship.
+description: A 2D space-themed platformer in which the player slings themselves around planes to get to their spaceship.
 image: /assets/images/games/stranded/stranded-featured.png
 tools: [C#, Unity, 2D]
 ---